-- (i) Consulting fees charged by companies controlled by certain directors of the Company are included in professional fees, salaries and wages, and mining interest expenditures. - (ii) Shared office expenses charged to and from a company with directors in common are included in marketing, rent, travel, and office expenses.
+- (i) Consulting fees charged by companies controlled by certain directors of the Company are included in professional fees, salaries and wages, and mining interest expenditures, and deferred financing costs. - (ii) Shared office expenses charged to and from a company with directors in common are included in marketing, rent, travel, and office expenses.